insamuel/TestRepo37/CONTRIBUTING.md

 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
 - Once you submit your PR, a team member will review your proposal.
 - We may ask for changes to be made before a PR can be merged.
-You can apply suggested changes directly through the UI.
-You can make any other changes in your fork, then commit them to your branch.
+You can apply suggested changes in your fork, then commit them to your branch.
 - As you update your PR and apply changes, mark each conversation as resolved.